achen1076/3606/discord-bot/README.md

 ## Features

+### Slash Commands
 - `/link <id>` - Link your Discord account to your in-game Governor ID
 - `/stats` - View your KOAB stats including Kill Points, DKP, and changes since baseline
 - `/unlink` - Unlink your Discord account

+### AI Auto-Response
+The bot automatically responds to messages that mention "achen" or tag @achen1606 using OpenAI's GPT-4.
+The AI is informed about Rise of Kingdoms and Kingdom 3606 context to provide relevant responses about gameplay, alliance strategy, and kingdom matters.

 ## Setup